isabella-burdon/meta_pipe/README.md

 - Compatible with MacOS (will run on your laptop 👩🏽‍💻)
 - Requires mamba package manager (see mamba installation below)

+Please reach out with any issues via github or email.

 ### To install meta pipe:
 ```bash
 git clone https://github.com/isabella-burdon/meta_pipe.git